PagerTree/pt4-docusaurus/learn/devops/best-devops-tools/best-devops-deployment-tools.md

 ## Containerization and Orchestration Tools:

 [Containerization](https://pagertree.com/learn/docker/containers) and orchestration tools have improved the way applications are deployed and managed.
 Containerization involves packaging an application and its dependencies into a container, ensuring consistency across different environments.
 Orchestration tools manage the lifecycle of containers, handling tasks such as deployment, scaling, networking, and [monitoring](https://pagertree.com/blog/system-monitoring-7-best-apm-tools).
-These tools enable microservices architectures, allowing for greater flexibility, scalability, and fault tolerance.&#x20;
+These tools enable microservices architectures, allowing for greater flexibility, scalability, and fault tolerance.

 <figure>![Containerization and Orchestration Tools](<../../.gitbook/assets/Containerization Tools (2).png>)<figcaption><p>Containerization and Orchestration Tools</p></figcaption></figure>